slattery/yse_cascades/README.md

 ## Dependencies

-This module relies on having menu fields configured using menu_item_extra, which serves to indicate when a menu item's node serves as a 'landing', meaning everything below that and above another landing has a hierarchical relationship to the landing page as a sub or chapter, etc.
+This module relies on having menu fields configured using menu_item_extra, which serves to indicate when a menu item's node serves as a 'levelup', meaning everything below that and above another levelup has a hierarchical relationship to the levelup page as a sub or chapter, etc.

 This module uses menu_entity_index to help keep track when multiple links point to the same node.